First-Time Visitor’s Guide to Temecula Valley Wine Country

 Pizza at Mama Rosa's Trattoria, Photo Courtesy of Robert Renzoni

 After all those beverages you will probably want to put some food in your belly.
 Thankfully, Temecula Valley is emerging as a noteworthy culinary destination.
 Start your day at Le Coffee Shop in Old Town to fuel up on coffee and delicious house-made French pastries and baguettes with butter.
 Need something a little heartier to kick off a day in Wine Country?
 Head to E.A.T.
 Marketplace, also in Old Town.
-“E.A.T.” stands for “Extraordinary Artisan Table,” for good reason — the restaurant specializes in clean, sustainable, and locally-sourced foods that are both delicious and healthy.
+“E.A.T.” stands for “Extraordinary Artisan Table,” for good reason—the restaurant specializes in clean, sustainable, and locally-sourced foods that are both delicious and healthy.
 They also offer plenty of vegan, vegetarian, paleo, and gluten-free options.

 If you are looking to dine among the vines, grab a patio table overlooking the vineyards at Mama Rosa’s Trattoria located at Robert Renzoni Vineyards for brick-oven pizzas, salads, sandwiches, and pastas, not to mention healthy pours of their top-scoring wines, mostly made from the Italian grape varieties that thrive in Temecula Valley.
-For upscale vineyard dining, book an al fresco table at the award-winning Restaurant at Leoness Cellars, where you can sip a glass of bubbly while slurping oysters and scratch-made fare.
-Or, enjoy modern takes on classic dishes in an unbelievable setting at Meritage, located at Callaway Winery.
-If you’re not stuffed to the gills by now, be sure to order the world famous sourdough bread and Brie at Maurice Car’rie Winery (with a glass of wine, of course).
-You may never eat again, but it will be worth it.

 What to Do